maltesie/bridge2/README.md

 This program aims to provide an interactive tool to analyze hydrogen bonds and hydrophobic interactions in crystal structures and Molecular Dynamics (MD) simulations.
-It is compatible with structures and trajectories that can be accessed with [MDAnalysis](https://userguide.mdanalysis.org/1.0.0/formats/index.html).
+It is compatible with topology and coordinate file types that are supported by [MDAnalysis](https://userguide.mdanalysis.org/1.0.0/formats/index.html).
 The corresponding publication with an examplatory application can be found [here](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.1c00306).

 ## Installation guide